Haus4/NeCo/docs/SRS.md

 ## 2. Overall Description
 ### 2.1 Vision
 Our idea is to develop a Xamarin App for chatting with strangers around you.
-The basic idea behind NeCo is to use localization technologies to create chatrooms with people around you, similar to the popular app “Jodel”.
+The basic idea behind NeCo is to use geolocalization technologies to create chatrooms with people around you, similar to the popular app “Jodel”.
 The difference is that you chat with random people in your local area, to meet, to party, or just to have fun.
-For security reasons we’ll use latest encryption technology like RSA&AES-Encryption.
+For security reasons we’ll use latest encryption technology like RSA & AES encryption.
 Ideas for future features could be a friend list to keep in contact.

 People using our App can chat with strangers in their near environment.